bee-produced/bee-built/bee.persistent/README.md

 #### Fun with Selections or: Query within the Query

 In JPA, relation properties marked with `FetchType.LAZY` are returned as proxies.
 When accessing a field or method of such a proxy, a database query is executed to retrieve the data for that entity.
-Since `lib.data` strives to  minimise side effects, no proxies are returned in such cases, but a  `null` value is returned.
+Since `bee.persistent` strives to  minimise side effects, no proxies are returned in such cases, but a  `null` value is returned.

 ```kotlin
 var collectionId: Long = -1